georgebabarus/magento-filesystem-extension/docs/source/extension/demo.rst

 Below you can see a test setup that will prove the versatility of this extensions group.

-You will find all the key features explained during this documentation in few images, to better understand the use case.
+You will find all the key features explained during this documentation in few images to understand the usage.

 Keep in mind that during this demo session the local disk of the application server is never touched in the media directory, all files are stored in configured storage service: